Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

 From Roman writings, we know that the cross with a circle came about due to victory wreaths being draped across the horizontal bar of the cross.
 In Egypt, the belief is that the Celtic cross comes from the 6th-century Coptic church which used the Ankh as a symbol.

 Celtic Crosses were first used in sun worship as a symbol of fertility and life.
-Pre-Christianity the Celtic cross was known as a Sun Cross or Sun Wheel and was a symbol of Odin, the Norse god.
+Pre-Christianity the Irish cross was known as a Sun Cross or Sun Wheel and was a symbol of Odin, the Norse god.
 Before Christianity came to Ireland Gaelic people worshipped a number of different gods who used symbols similar to a cross.

-Taranis, God of Thunder is believed to be a version of Thor the Norse god.
+Taranis, the God of Thunder is believed to be a version of Thor the Norse god.
 He was often depicted as holding a wheel in one hand and a thunderbolt in the other.
 Taranis, in Gaelic means Thunderer and this god was mentioned in a work by the Roman poet Lucan in the 1st century.

 During the Bronze Age, the Taranis wheel was often seen on Celtic coins or worn as jewellery.
 It had four spokes and was known as the Sun Wheel or Sun Cross.
 However, there are many different meanings.
 One suggests that the cross represents the four directions of north, south, east and west or the four elements; earth, fire, air and water.